logo_web_wht

 More than 2,000 investors in Arciterra allegedly haven’t received payments since 2019.
 The investors reportedly allege that Arciterra is trying to “wait out” its funders to give up on getting their money, or to die.

 Arciterra reportedly raised roughly $187 million since 2013, through more than 19 investment offerings, according to the lawsuit.
 The property owner allegedly lives a lavish lifestyle including purchases of a Cessna Citation and a Gulfstream G400.
-The lawsuit further alleges Larmore threw a $100,000 birthday party for his Boston Terrier.
+The lawsuit further alleges the executive threw a $100,000 birthday party for his Boston Terrier.

 The Illinois strip mall, Belleville Crossing has reportedly fallen into disrepair, according to the suit.
 Problems include lack of land maintenance, overflowing trash and leaky roofs.
 The owner has also purportedly failed to make lease renewals or timely bill payments.